vpascal/sp_app/README.md

 # sp_app
-Mockup app for organizing topics in various buckets based on the sortable lists (sortable.js)
+Mockup  demo app for organizing topics in various buckets based on the sortable lists (sortable.js)

 Features: